GoogleChrome/developer.chrome.com/site/en/blog/permissions-chip/index.md

 Chrome's telemetry data proves that a lot of permission prompts are ignored.
-You can explore the [notification permission data](https://developers.google.com/web/updates/2020/02/notification-permission-data-in-crux) in the Chrome UX report yourself, but, as an immediate example, consider the table below that shows in an accumulated way how Windows users reacted to the geolocation and the notification prompts:
+You can explore the [notification permission data](https://developers.google.com/web/updates/2020/02/notification-permission-data-in-crux) in the Chrome UX report yourself.
+For now, consider the table below that shows how Windows users reacted to the geolocation and the notification prompts on sites in an accumulated way:

 <div class="table-wrapper scrollbar">
 <table>